Managing Policy Bundles

 What is a Policy Bundle

-A bundle container 5 elements:
+A bundle container includes the following elements:

 If no bundle ID is specified, then Anchore Enterprise will use the active bundle which can be considered as the default bundle.
 Only one bundle can be set as default/active at any time.
 This bundle will be highlighted with a green ribbon.

-The following command can be run to list policy bundles using the Anchore CLI
+The following command can be run to list policy bundles using the Anchore CLI:

 anchore cli policy list

-Adding a Policy Bundle
+Create a New Policy Bundle

-Uploading a Policy Bundle
+Upload a Policy Bundle

-The following command can be run to add policy bundles using the Anchore CLI
+Note: The following command can be run to add policy bundles using the Anchore CLI

 anchore-cli policy add /path/to/my/policy/bundle.json

-Editing a Policy Bundle
+Edit a Policy Bundle

-Deleting a Policy Bundle
+Delete a Policy Bundle

-Note: The active (default) bundle cannot be deleted.
+If you no longer use a policy bundle, you can delete it.
+An active (default) bundle cannot be deleted.
 To delete the active bundle first you must mark another bundle as active.

 $ anchore-cli policy del 2c53a13c-1765-11e8-82ef-23527761d060

-Downloading a Policy Bundle
+Download a Policy Bundle

 $ anchore-cli policy get 2c53a13c-1765-11e8-82ef-23527761d060 --detail > bundle.json